 Roatán is the largest and most developed of the Bay Islands.
-Long and thin (50km long, but only 2km to 4km wide), the island is (like neighboring Utila) a diving and snorkeling paradise – virtually its entire coastline is fringed by an astonishingly diverse coral reef teeming with tropical fish.
+Long and thin (31 miles (50km) long, but only 1.2 miles (2km) to 2.5 miles (4km) wide), the island is (like neighboring Utila) a diving and snorkeling paradise – virtually its entire coastline is fringed by an astonishingly diverse coral reef teeming with tropical fish.
 On land, exquisite white-sand beaches like West Bay, a mountainous interior of pine-forested hills and the remote wild east of the island (once a pirate hangout) beg to be explored.

-Roatán attracts a far more midrange crowd than Utila, and has less budget options.
-Nearly all backpackers base themselves in West End, where most of the shoestring places are located as well as a lively and fun traveler's scene.
+Roatán attracts a far more midrange crowd than Utila, and has fewer budget options.
+Nearly all backpackers base themselves in West End, where most of the shoestring places are located along with a lively and fun traveler's scene.

 Gigantic cruise ships visit Roatán regularly, but dock at Coxen Hole or Mahogany Bay.
 You'll probably see minivans full of cruise-shippers around the island's hot spots during the day.